 Sarah Munawar (She/Her) is a Pakistani-Muslim and settler living on and sustained by the occupied and unceded land and waters of the Coast Salish peoples including xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (TsleilWaututh) Nations.
-She received her Ph.D in political science from the University of British Columbia in 2019 and is also a political science instructor at Columbia College.
-She will be a visiting professor at the Elizabeth Rockwell Center on Ethics and Leadership (EDR) at the Hobby School of Public Affairs at the University of Houston from January 2023-April 2024.
+She is currently a visiting professor at the Elizabeth Rockwell Center on Ethics and Leadership (EDR) at the Hobby School of Public Affairs at the University of Houston from January 2023-April 2024.

-Grounded in her family’s stories of care and disability, in her research she designed an intersectional, Islamic and de-colonial ethic of care that centres the epistemic authority of disabled Muslims as knowers of Islam, Muslim practices of care and care-based modes of knowing Islam.
-Whether its naming the medical ableism and racism endured by her father in ICUs, or theorizing through the traumatic birth of her first child, or accounting for the invisible labour of primary care-givers like her mother, Munawar offers a vision of disability justice and collective accessibility that draws upon various lineages of anti-oppressive Islamic knowledge.
+She earned her Ph.D in political science at the University of British Columbia in 2019 and is also a political science instructor at Columbia College.
+As a neurodiverse Muslim, mother and political theorist, her research not only articulates a vision of health equity, disability justice and care ethics that is intersectional, Islamic and de-colonial but also centres the epistemic authority of disabled Muslims as knowers of Islam, Muslim practices of care and care-based modes knowing Islam.
+Whether its naming the medical ableism and racism endured by her father in ICUs, or theorizing through her own experiences of medical racism in postpartum care, or accounting for the invisible labour of primary care-givers like her mother, Dr. Munawar offers a vision of disability justice and collective accessibility that draws upon various lineages of anti-oppressive Islamic knowledge.